Need Help? Give us a call.

 Go into your settings and select “Create a Page”:

-If your aim on Facebook is to promote your business or brand, select the “Business or Brand” option.
+If your aim on creating a Facebook business page is to promote your business or brand, select the “Business or Brand” option.
 Some entrepreneurs may be interested in promoting themselves as a Public Figure, or interested in building a community around their brand—this is a great option to pursue further down the line as your brand grows and becomes more recognizable to a larger audience.

 After clicking “Get Started,” you will receive a series of prompts in which you can input your business’s name and choose your industry category.
 There are options as specific as “Automotive Repair Shop” or as general as “Local Business.”
 Your industry choice (and even your business’s page name) can be changed down the line, so just try to pick the best fit for your small business for now.
 If anything changes later on, like your business’s name or even your product or service, Facebook allows you to quickly change all of these options when that time comes.